Hi, How Can We Help You?

 • Potential late payment penalties and interest on the taxable amount

-• Additional 20 percent excise tax and “premium interest tax” on the taxable amount
+• An additional 20 percent excise tax and “premium interest tax” on the taxable amount

 • Potential late penalties and interest on failure to withhold